muthuvenki/Searching-Text-In-Image/README.md

 - 1. Scanning a string in a scanned document of millions of images and find similarity documents.
 - 2. Finding a specific statement or quotation of large scanned books

-For any clarification in the codes or implanting different functionalities or if you have any different use case in similar lines, please feel free to contact me on ***venkatmuthiahc@gmail.com.***
+For any clarification in the codes or require different functionalities or if you have any different use case in similar lines, please feel free to contact me on ***venkatmuthiahc@gmail.com.***